baditaflorin/codexgigantus/README.md

-# LLM-FileProcessor
+# CodexGigantus

-LLM-CodeInject is a command-line tool written in Go that processes files in a specified directory based on given criteria.
+CodexGigantus is a command-line tool written in Go that processes files in a specified directory based on given criteria.
 It's designed to integrate seamlessly with Language Learning Models (LLMs) for extracting smaller code components.

 ## Features
 - Specify root directory